anbudamo/chatbot-readme/README.md

 [![](https://billionapps.net/wp-content/uploads/2023/11/BillionApps.svg)](https://billionapps.net/)

-# conversational chatbot
+# Conversational chatbot [feedback for heading]
-The conversational chatbot is a RAG
+The conversational chatbot is a RAG application
 Here is simple chatbot using OpenAI's gpt3.5, built directly in JS.
 Download the folder and open the index.html file to know more about the bot, asking questions relating to BillionApps